bjing2016/habsim/README.md

 #### Returns
 Elevation at that location as a string.
 Elevation data has a resolution of 120 points per degree and is rounded, not interpolated.
 Not all elevation data is available; see https://web.stanford.edu/~bjing/elev.
 Locations outside these files are reported as elevation 0.

-### /elev
-#### Args
-Lat, lon

-#### Returns
-Elevation at that location as a string.
-Elevation data has a resolution of 120 points per degree and is rounded, not interpolated.
-Not all elevation data is available; see https://web.stanford.edu/~bjing/elev.
-Locations outside these files are reported as elevation 0.

 ### /wind
 #### Args
 Time (yr, mo, day, hr, mn), a location (lat, lon), and an altitude (alt)